 Silt Curtain For Shoreline Restoration

-Question regarding a silt curtain for shoreline restoration.
+Question: Can you help us select a silt curtain for shoreline restoration?
 Our project is located in California's Bay Area, and we are restoring a section of private property that has been badly eroded by rain.
-The site is very steep and difficult to access so most of the work will be done by barge.
+The site is very steep and difficult to access, so most of the work will be done by barge.
 The area is tidal and will get 1-2 foot chop.

 Anchoring is a critical factor in the success of your floating silt curtain.
 Please use anchoring every 25' OC to ensure the curtain performs to the expected standards.
 If you are leaving the work platform stationary, access is not a concern.
 However, if your work platform is mobile, you will need a silt curtain gate.
 Contact us directly if you think you need a silt curtain gate for your location.